This foolproof classic Stuffing Recipe has just the right proportions, so it's never too spongy or dry. And it's a savory and sweet recipe.

-CELERY, GARLIC, ONIONS – These are classic stuffing flavors.
-For this recipe, we are going to use a 1:1 onion and celery proportion.
+CELERY, GARLIC, ONIONS - These are classic stuffing flavors.
+For this recipe, we will use a 1:1 onion and celery proportion.
 I use a minimal amount of garlic.

 HERBS - Sage and Parsley.
 Add the whole leaves of sage while sautéing the celery, onions, and garlic.
 Remove the sage before adding the dried fruit.